nationalarchives/da-ayr-webapp/README.md

 - `DB_PORT`: The port of the database to connect to.
 - `DB_HOST`: The host of the database to connect to.
 - `DB_USER`: The username of the database to connect to.
 - `DB_PASSWORD`: The password of the database to connect to.
-Note: When using `CONFIG_SOURCE=AWS_PARAMETER_STORE` then this does not need to be set in Parameter store and instead this is generated using an AWS API in the config.
+Note: When using `CONFIG_SOURCE=AWS_SECRETS_MANAGER` then this does not need to be set in Secrets Manager and instead this is generated using an AWS API in the config.
 - `DB_NAME`: The name of the database to connect to.
 - `KEYCLOAK_BASE_URI`: The base URI of the Keycloak authentication service.
 - `KEYCLOAK_CLIENT_ID`: The client ID used for Keycloak authentication.